KylenBregula/projectxayah/README.md

 npm run build    # Create production build npm test         # Run tests

-# the link to the cloud hosted website is in the report
+# The link to the cloud hosted website is in the report